Skip to main content

 Default weights

-The weight of each factor determines how much it influences the final score.
-Your admin can customize these weights in settings.
+Weights determine how much each factor influences the final score.
+Your admin can adjust these in Health Score Settings.

 Without CSM Pulse